 print(f"State after call 2: {state}")

-Notice the key difference:
+Notice the main difference:

-This explicit state passing pattern aligns perfectly with JAX's functional nature and makes stateful computations compatible with transformations like jax.jit
+This explicit state passing pattern aligns perfectly with JAX's functional nature and makes stateful computations compatible with transformations like jax.jit:

 # Apply JIT to the functional counter